DATES & DEADLINES

 - Program Dates: September 22 – December 1, 2018

-Please contact your campus coordinator for more information about spending the fall in London.
+Contact your WCCCSA Campus Coordinator for more information about spending the fall in London.

 ABOUT THE PROGRAM

-London, England – Loved and respected for its architecture, theatres, museums, galleries and academic institutions, London has something for everyone.
-Along with earning a full quarter of transferable college credits, students live with British families and immerse themselves in day to day British Life.
-Frequent field trips and travel opportunities enable students to experience the culture and history of this great city as well as the beautiful countryside of England.
+Loved and respected for its architecture, theaters, museums, galleries, and academic institutions, London has something for everyone.
+Along with earning a full quarter of transferable college credits, you will live with a British family and immerse yourself in day-to-day British Life.
+Frequent field trips and travel opportunities enable you to experience the culture and history of this great city as well as the beautiful countryside of England.
 The teaching team tailors courses to the European environment and structures the coursework around several themes common to the locale.

 Video by David Lee

 Classrooms are located in the University of London Union in Bloomsbury.
-Bloomsbury is a fashionable residential quarter for merchants and aristocrats in the 18th century.
-It is very much a university area, with the main buildings of the University of London at its center.
+Bloomsbury was a fashionable residential quarter for merchants and aristocrats in the 18th century.
+It is very much a university area now, with the main buildings of the University of London at its center.

 - Flexible format ranging from lecture to seminar style

-Student will be issued the London Transport travel pass, valid for unlimited use on buses and underground trains in travel zones 1, 2 and 3 for the duration of the program.
+You will be issued the London Transport travel pass, valid for unlimited use on buses and underground trains in travel zones 1, 2, and 3 for the duration of the program.